michael/talk/README.md

 * No longer worry about headers, POST vs. GET just send and receive data (as JSON)
 * A replacement for HTTP client/server communication.
 Send JSON, receive JSON.
 That's it.

+## Persons talk in messages, computers should too

+The concept of a message is an important one.
+Communication over HTTP is a bit awkward.
+Which headers to send, which content type to specify, streaming?
+Oh my!

+At the end of the day you just want to exchange data.

+A talk message consists of:

+- `sender`
+- `recipient`
+- `command` telling the other party what you want.
+The command is used for routing within the recipient
+- all other properties can be used to structure the actual message you want to send

+Sometimes you want to receive a response.
+Wait for it.

 ## State

 Depending on what a client has done so far, the server needs to keep a state object for each client, as well as a global state